 It is not advisable to dispose of pills in this manner.
 These belong in the bin because septic tanks and water treatment plants are not equipped to handle wastewater that is contaminated with these potentially toxic chemicals.

-Who Can I Contact In Case of Toilet Clogging?
+Who Can I Contact In Case Of Toilet Clogging?

 If you have regularly flushed any of the above items down the toilet, then you might be faced with a toilet problem sometime soon – if not already.
 But we’ve got you covered on all your plumbing needs.
+We are ready to serve you for any kind of toilet issue, from the rough-in measurements to the last part of the toilet installation.

 Here at 1st Rooter Plumbing, we are passionate about delivering quick and long-lasting plumbing repairs and solutions.
 We specialize in residential plumbing, commercial plumbing and we even offer a 24/7 emergency plumbing service.
 If you have any questions or a pending plumbing concern, please feel free to contact us!